dvankempen/cse/README.md

 * [Supported DML With Client-Side Encryption](https://help.sap.com/viewer/6b94445c94ae495c83a19646e7c3fd56/2.0.03/en-US/87d64b47692145d6b6e9e53c90e01cab.html)

 ## Using DDL (Create, Alter, Drop) with Client-Side Data Encryption ##
-The CLIENTSIDE ENCRYTPION [ON WITH|WITH|OFF] clause controls client-side column encryption.
+The CLIENTSIDE ENCRYPTION [ON WITH|WITH|OFF] clause controls client-side column encryption.

 The optional [DETERMINISTIC|RANDOM] specifies which type of encryption should be used.
-With DETERMINISTIC, the same input data and the same CEK will return the same encryption values.
+With DETERMINISTIC, the same input data and the same CEK will return the same encrypted values.

 While this enables you to compare encrypted values for equality, when using for booleans, flags (Y/N), or low-cardinality values (Male/Female), the original data might be guessable and hence not a good candidate for this type of encryption.
 Default is RANDOM returning new encrypted values each time.
 ```